 My kids are young, but I started talking to my 3 year old son last year about St. Nicholas and that he reminds us how it’s important to give to those who are in need.
 He helps me pick out items for Operation Christmas box each year, and is beginning to understand that there are people who are less fortunate…that some kids don’t have toys, or enough food or clothing.
 As they get older, I hope to incorporate volunteering or helping someone in need into this tradition.

 The St. Nicholas Center website does a great job at explaining the holiday and giving ideas of ways to celebrate.
 I love the thought behind this Letters from St. Nicholas, and may want to incorporate this into my family’s celebration.
 It’s a wonderful way to celebrate the changes with each child over the last year, as well as give them a task to work on.

-While St. Nick Day is tomorrow, you can still pull something together if you wish to start this tradition.
-You can also pick another day to celebrate this year so you can be more prepared.
-The first year I started it, I pulled it all together at 11 pm the night before.
+The first year I started it, I pulled it all together at 11 pm the night before because I just learned about the tradition.
 The Christmas pajamas and book were hand-me-downs that we hadn’t gotten out yet, and I included some treats from the pantry.
 It doesn’t have to be perfect, and it doesn’t have to cost you anything.
 Traditions aren’t about having an IG- or Facebook-perfect photos …they are about the meaning behind the tradition and the time spend with loved ones creating memories.